 Watermelon

-The best time to get juicy watermelon is from July through august.
-When choosing a watermelon, look for darker green melons.
-It is a good source of Vitamins A, B and C, as well as potassium and magnesium.
+The best time to get juicy watermelon is from July through August.
+It is a good source of Vitamins A, B, and C, as well as potassium and magnesium.

 Recipes: